Walter Runciman, 1st Viscount Runciman of Doxford: Other policies

 Runciman was a personal friend of Margot Asquith, and a highly valued colleague in Cabinet.
 He supported the Haldane Mission of 1912, in a purged cabinet dominated by like-minded Liberal Leaguers.
 He and his allies believed that there would be peace in the long run, as the Imperial German Navy was 'a luxury' too expensive for the Reich to maintain.
 Runciman was also in the McKenna dining group that opposed escalation of the Anglo-German naval arms race, and in January 1914 opposed First Lord of the Admiralty Winston Churchill's high naval estimates.
 The left-wing cabinet members desired specificity to Admiralty reductions, but the admirals themselves opposed them.

 Runciman joined Lloyd George's "Council of War" on 13 June, which was mainly designed to exculpate Lloyd George of any involvement in the Marconi scandal.
 Runciman had done much to encourage Lloyd George as Chancellor in increasing levels of trade.

 Runciman encouraged political dialogue, socialism, and James Larkin's movement in Ireland, which the cabinet swiftly sought to decriminalise.
 Runciman was one of those who agreed to fight the Larne gun-running incident by seizure of weapons.
 The cabinet banned all arms shipments to Ireland on 25 November.

+Runciman was also sympathetic to addressing issues concerning rural areas, such as improved wages for agricultural labourers and the provision of housing.